nodejs/community-committee/README.md

 # Community Committee

 The Community Committee is a top-level committee in the Node.js Project focused on community-facing efforts.
-For current objectives, read [our OKRs].

-For more details read the [Community Committee Charter].
+For details on how we operated, read the [Community Committee Charter].

 ## Why does the Community Committee exist?